 While moving is certainly a stressful time for humans, it can be just as bad for pets.
-They watch as their familiar surroundings get boxed up and taken out of the house.
-They then have to sit in a plane or car for a long trip.
+They watch as their familiar surroundings get boxed up and taken out of the house then sit in a plane or car for a long trip.
 Finally, they are placed in a new house in an unfamiliar neighborhood.
 What makes things even worse is that there is no way to explain to your dog or cat what's going on.
-For these reasons, it is so important that you do everything you can to help your pet adjust to its new home.
+For these reasons, it is so important that you do everything you can to help your pet adjust to their new environment.

 - Litter box

-- Food and water (preferably in the same bowls used in your old home)
+- Food and water, preferably in the same bowls used in your old home

 - Anything else you think will help keep the cat calm and occupied